Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 Notes:
 - If you ever want to switch back to the original Emulationstation, repeat steps 1 and 2 above and then click on ES HEADER.
 - With the Fullscreen version, battery life information and wifi status is available from the start menu.

+## Q. How do I change the boot logo?
+### A. The boot logo is located in the fat32 boot partition.
+It is named logo.bmp.
+The image must meet the following criteria:

+- Must be in .jpg format
+- Must be named logo.bmp.
+The name is case sensitive!
+- Must be 480 pixels in width and 320 pixels in height.
+- Must be of 24 bit depth
+- Must be rotated counterclockwise.
+- See [here](https://wiki.odroid.com/odroid_go_advance/application_note/bootlogo) for more info and examples.

+If you don't want the logo to change on every boot, just deleted or rename the BMPs folder located in the fat32 boot partition.